1987–88 Dundee United F.C. season

 The 1987–88 season was the 79th year of football played by Dundee United, and covers the period from 1 July 1987 to 30 June 1988.
 United finished in fifth place, securing UEFA Cup Winners' Cup football for the following season, despite their Scottish Cup final defeat to Celtic (Celtic qualified for European competition as league winners).

-Match results
+Summary

 Dundee United played a total of 60 competitive matches during the 1987–88 season.
 The team finished fifth in the Scottish Premier Division.

-In the cup competitions, United lost in the final of the Scottish Cup to Celtic and lost in the Skol Cup quarter-finals to rivals Dundee.
-Czechoslovak side Vítkovice ensured United wouldn't repeat last season's UEFA Cup run, beating them in the second round.
+In the cup competitions, United lost in the final of the Scottish Cup to Celtic and lost in the Scottish League Cup quarter-finals to rivals Dundee.
+Czechoslovakian side Vítkovice ensured United wouldn't repeat last season's UEFA Cup run, beating them in the second round.

+The club signed three players during the season with a total public cost of at least £200,000 (one figure unknown).
+Four players were sold by the club during the season with a public total of at least £80,000 (some figures unavailable).